AndrewRadev/ack.vim/README.md

 This fork of `ack.vim` has the following differences over the official version:

-  - If `:Ack` is invoked when something is marked in visual mode, that something is used as a search term
+  - If `:Ack` is invoked when something is marked in visual mode, that something is used as a search term.
   - Ability to manage options and ignore dirs a bit more easily with `AckOption` and `AckIgnore`.

-See the docs for some more details.
+See the docs for more details.

 <hr />